WithoutName12/.dotfiles/README.md

 Needed packages (Arch): ttf-jetbrains-mono-nerd ,ttf-font-awesome, ttf-dejavu (For Georgian), sway, waybar, wofi, grim, slurp, swappy, clipman, kitty, nvim, pipewire, wayland, networkmanager.

+Add wofi-emoji in /usr/local/bin/wofi-emoji  (Also you can just take it from official repo)

 Add wallpaper to /usr/share/backgrounds/

 To connect wifi use nmtui (Comes with networkmanager).